The Necessity of Nowhere Equivalence: Introduction

 \section{Introduction}

-The theory of correspondences, which has important applications in a variety of areas (including optimization, control theory and mathematical economics), has been studied extensively in recent years.
-However, basic regularity properties on the distribution of a correspondence such as convexity, closeness, compactness and preservation of upper hemicontinuity may all fail when the underlying probability space is the Lebesgue unit interval; see for example \cite{KS2009} and \cite{Sun1996} among others.
-These issues are resolved in \cite{Sun1996} by considering a class of rich measure spaces, the so-called Loeb measure spaces constructed from the method of nonstandard analysis.
-It is further shown in \cite{KS2009} that the abstract property of saturation on a probability space is not only sufficient but also necessary for any of these regularity properties for distributions of correspondences to hold.
+The theory of correspondences, which has important applications in a variety of areas (including optimization, control theory and mathematical economics), has been studied extensively.
+However, basic regularity properties on the distribution of correspondences such as convexity, closedness, compactness and preservation of upper hemicontinuity may all fail when the underlying probability space is the Lebesgue unit interval; see, for example, \cite{KS2009} and \cite{Sun1996}.
+These issues were resolved in \cite{Sun1996} by considering a class of rich measure spaces, the so-called Loeb measure spaces constructed from the method of nonstandard analysis.\footnote{See \cite{Loeb1975} and \cite{LW2015} for the construction of Loeb spaces.} It was further shown in \cite{KS2009} that the abstract property of saturation\footnote{As noted in \cite{HK1984}, atomless Loeb probability spaces are saturated.
+For some other applications of Loeb and saturated probability spaces, see, for example, \cite{CP2014}, \cite{Jin2015}, \cite{DS2007}, \cite{FK1996}, \cite{Keisler1997}, \cite{KSagara2016}, \cite{LS2007}, \cite{Sagara2015}, \cite{Sun2016}, and \cite{SZ2015}.} on a probability space is not only sufficient but also necessary for any of these regularity properties to hold.\footnote{When the target space is a Banach space, one can also consider Bochner and Gelfand integration of correspondences.
+The same kind of regularity properties were shown to hold under Loeb/saturated probability spaces in \cite{Podczeck2008}, \cite{Sun1997} and \cite{SY2008}, while the necessity of saturation for these properties was indicated in \cite{Podczeck2008} and \cite{SY2008}.
+A related issue on the purification of measure-valued maps on Loeb/saturated probability spaces was considered in \cite{LS2006}, \cite{LS2009} and \cite{Podczeck2009} with the necessity of saturation in \cite{LS2009} and \cite{Podczeck2009}.}

-As noted in \cite{FK2002} and \cite{HK1984}, a saturated probability space is necessarily rich with measurable sets in the sense that any of its nontrivial sub-measure space is not countably generated module null sets.
-However, in applications, one often encounters measure spaces that are countably generated (thus not saturated).
-To reconcile this possibility of non-absolute richness, we consider a concept that captures in a certain sense relative richness, which we call ``nowhere equivalence'' between a $\sigma$-algebra and its sub-$\sigma$-algebra.
-Formally, let $(T, \cT, \lambda)$ be an atomless probability space and $\cF$ a countably generated sub-$\sigma$-algebra of $\cT$.
-Then $\cT$ is said to be nowhere equivalent to $\cF$ if these two $\sigma$-algebras do not coincide on any non-negligible subset of $T$.\footnote{The nowhere equivalence condition is introduced in \cite{HSS2013}.
-This condition is used in \cite{HS2013} to study the information diffuseness in games with incomplete information.}
+Theorem 3B.7 of \cite[p.
+47]{FK2002} by Fajardo and Keisler indicated that a saturated probability space is necessarily rich with measurable sets (also \cite[Corollary 4.5]{HK1984} by Hoover and Keisler implicitly) in the sense that any of its nontrivial sub-measure space is not countably generated module null sets.
+However, standard probability spaces such as complete separable metric spaces with Borel probability measures are only countably generated (thus not saturated).
+To allow the possibility of working with such standard probability spaces, this paper uses the condition of ``nowhere equivalence'' to characterize some general results on correspondences and the existence of Nash equilibrium in large games.